melodium-tech/melodium/README.md

 For more exhaustive explanations, please refer to [the Mélodium Language book](https://melodium.gitlab.io/book/).

 Mélodium is _under development_ and continously being defined and improved.
-The development documentation is available at <https://melodium.gitlab.io/melodium/melodium/>, and the core reference at <https://melodium.gitlab.io/melodium/reference/>.
+The development documentation is available at <https://melodium.gitlab.io/melodium/melodium/>, and the standard reference at <https://melodium.gitlab.io/melodium/reference/>.

 ## Origin